Good-ole-boy Chas said he’d the right of it:

 that’s why him and his died last night.

-had been there, they’d have heroed the day,
+had been there that day, they’d have heroed it,

 because they’re always packing.